Get insider access

 3. Best Mid-Range 1440p Gaming Monitor

-If you feel like the LG 27GS95QE-B is still out of your price range or you're simply concerned with the risk of burn-in with OLEDs, check out a mid-range option like the LG 27GR83Q-B. It has a 27-inch screen and 240Hz refresh rate like the 27GS95QE-B, but because it doesn't have an OLED panel, it doesn't display the same deep blacks without any blooming.
-It also has a slower response time, so fast-moving objects look less sharp, though it still has very good motion handling at its maximum refresh rate, and the response time is also fast at lower refresh rates.
-It's also brighter than the 27GS95QE-B, making it the better choice for rooms where you need to overcome glare from the sun or a large window.
+If you feel like the ASUS ROG Strix OLED XG27AQDMG is still out of your price range, check out a mid-range option like the LG 27GR83Q-B, which you can sometimes find on sale.
+It has a 27-inch screen and 240Hz refresh rate like the ASUS but because it doesn't have an OLED panel, it doesn't display the same deep blacks without any blooming.
+It also has a slower response time, so fast-moving objects look less sharp, though it still has very good motion handling across its refresh rate range.
+It's also brighter than the ASUS, making it the better choice for gaming in well-lit rooms.

 See our review